Taha533/Bangla_RAG_System/README.md

      ```bash
      uvicorn rag_api:app --host 0.0.0.0 --port 8000
      ```
-      You will find brief explanation on how to run query on the API, on the [API Documentation](#api-documentation) section.
+      You will find a brief explanation on how to run a query in the [API Documentation](#api-documentation) section.

    When you see this message: